rotki/rotki/docs/api.rst

   :resjson bool result: Boolean denoting success or failure.
   :statuscode 200: Asset updated correctly.
   :statuscode 401: No user is currently logged in.
-  :statuscode 409: The asset wasn't marked as spam.
   :statuscode 500: Internal rotki error.